 Testing Urine Sample: Analysis of the urine sample is carried out.
 This may help doctors in understanding abnormalities that may be present in the excretory system.

-Blood Tests: Analysis of blood samples will help in detecting risen levels of urea and creatinine.
-These are two waste products present in blood and help in assessing the condition of kidneys.
+Blood Tests: Analysis of blood samples will help in detecting increased levels of urea and creatinine.
+These are two waste products present in blood and help in assessing the condition of the kidneys.

-Imagining Tests: Tests like CT scan or ultrasonography is conducted by doctors through which they can look at your kidneys.
-These tests will help them understand if there’s a blockage in your urine flow or if your kidneys are enlarged.
+Imagining Tests: Tests like CT scans or ultrasonography tests will help to understand if there’s a blockage in your urine flow or if your kidneys are enlarged.

-Testing of Kidney Tissues: In some cases, the doctor may conduct a kidney biopsy to start the Kidney Failure Treatment in Hyderabad.
+Testing of Kidney Tissues: In some cases, the doctor may conduct a kidney biopsy to start the Kidney Failure Treatment.
 This is done to remove a small piece of kidney tissue.
-This may help them in detecting any damage caused to your kidney.
+This may help them to identify the severity of the kidney failure and monitor the treatment given for kidney failure.

 Treatments for Acute Renal Failure